 IS it Upton Park or is it the Boleyn Ground?
-We’ll leave that question for part two.
+We’ll leave that question for part three.
 First we’ll start way back when West Ham United were Thames Ironworks, and how they benefitted from the demise of another club.

 Birth of the Irons